EasyAR support for Unity XR framework

 - Learn how to enable AR Foundation in EasyAR projects

-- Learn about AR Foundation scene setup and usage in EasyAR projects
+- Learn about AR Foundation scene configuration and usage in EasyAR projects

 - Learn how to automatically switch AR Foundation based on device support